the 7th International Joint Conference on Rules and Reasoning

 Ontology-based mediated query answering

-Rules for knowledge graphs and ontology learning
+Rules for knowledge graph embeddings and ontology learning

 Rule-based data integration